BdClement/Tokenizer/README.md

 This project focuses on the creation of a BEP-20 token.

 ## Network 🌐
 I chose to use the BNB Smart Chain Testnet, which I had to manually add to my Rabby Wallet.

+BNB Smart Chain Testnet is the official test version of BSC and it is compatible with a lot of tools such as Truffle, Alchemy services..

 To interact with this network and pay transaction gas fees, I needed tBNB (the testnet version of BNB).
 I obtained this via a faucet available on the BNB Discord server.

 ## Programming language 💻
-I used Solidity to write the smart contract, as the BSC is EVM-compatible and Solidity is the primary programming language for developing smart contract.
+I used Solidity to write the smart contract, as the BSC is EVM-compatible.

+Solidity is the primary programming language for developing smart contract, and is well documented.

 ## Web3 Framework Platfrom 🧰
 I chose Truffle as the Web3 framework for this project.
 Having previously worked with Hardhat and Remix, I wanted to explore Truffle's features.
+Truffle handles the complete cycle with compilation, migration, deployment, tests and interaction.
 Truffle is a node.js based development framework for Ethereum-compatible blockchains that:
 - Manages smart contract deployment with a migration system
 - Supports JavaScript or Solidity-based testing using Mocha and Chai